Post

 server.listen(3000);

-Both NodeMCU and the Android app connect to this server via TCP, and the server relays messages between them.
+Both the NodeMCU and the Android app connect to this server via TCP, and the server relays messages between them.

 Results